tardis-sn/tardis/docs/running/tardis_widgets/using_widgets.rst

 Using other options in Modebar
 ------------------------------
-If you take your mouse to the top right corner of figure, you will see a Modebar with multiple options.
-The default option when line info widget first displays is **Box Select** - the dotted square icon.
-You can click on other options like **Zoom** (magnifying glass icon), to do a rectangle zoom which maybe helpful to focus on a feature in the spectrum.
+If you take your mouse to the top right corner of the figure, you will see a Modebar with multiple options.
+The default option when Line Info Widget first displays is **Box Select** - the dotted square icon.
+You can click on other options like **Zoom** (magnifying glass icon), to do a rectangular zoom which may be helpful to focus on a feature in the spectrum.
 You can always revert back to the initial state of the figure by clicking on **Reset Axes** option.

 .. image:: ../images/line_info_spectrum_modebar.gif
     :alt: Demo of using modebar options